sw4860/AppMonitor_Discord/docs/en/setup_guide_en.md

 Let's take a closer look at each part.

 `"device": ""` This part is where you set "which device to check".
-</br>In the "", you should put the port value obtained during the ADB setup.
+</br>Insert the value you got earlier from the ADB setup (e.g., 127.0.0.1:port number) inside the quotes.

 `"package": "com.gear2.growslayer"` This part is where you set "which app to check".
 </br>You must enter the package name of the app you want to monitor accurately.